dmoessne/ocs4-tests/README.md

   - `oc get project |awk '/nginx-/ {print$1}'`   check for existing namespaces
   - `oc get project |awk '/nginx-/ {print$1}' |xargs oc delete project ` to remove them.
 This might take some time and be careful if you have projects starting with `nginx`

+Update 20201105
+  - changed from numbered namespaces to random id namespaces to allow concurrent runs for testing
+  - added external storage as well - still needs testing
+  - added storageless deployments for tests